linear-b/gitstream/docs/github-installation.md

 **Step 1:** To start using gitStream with GitHub source code hosting, make sure you installed the gitStream app from [GitHub marketplace](https://github.com/marketplace/gitstream-by-linearb).

-!!! note

-	gitStream can be installed for one repo, specific repos, or all repos in your organization.
-We recommend installing for all repositories, as it will also cover new repos you add in the future.
-You can change this any time if you change your mind.

 **Step 2:** Once installation completes, add the following 2 configurations files in the root of each of the selected repos - it should be added to the default branch (usually `master` or `main`).

 Download the files: